BalaSumannthReddyGolamari/CMHInterviews/README.md

-# CMHInterviews
+# CMH Interviews

 ## Introduction

-Welcome to the CMHInterviews This repository contains the source code for a .NET application built with ASP.NET Core 6.0.
+Welcome to the CMHInterviews.
+This repository contains the source code for a .NET application built with ASP.NET Core 6.0.
 The application provides an API endpoint designed to retrieve the total number of interviews scheduled on a specific date within the next 14 days.

 ## Architecture Overview